15 advantages of setting up a limited company in 2026 (UK guide)

 You can form a new company for as little as £50 via Companies House, which is remarkably low despite an official fee increase from £12 in May 2024.

-The cost of using a formation agent to deal with the incorporation is usually between £50 and £100.
+The cost of using a formation agent for incorporation is typically between £50 and £100.

-A limited company is a separate legal entity from that of its owners.
+A limited company is a separate legal entity from its owners.

 Everything from the company bank account to asset ownership and involvement in tenders and contracts is purely company business and separate from the interests of the company’s shareholders.